kevintran10/OOP_Parking_Garage_Group_3/README.md

 Kevin:
 wrote a sample code of takeTicket, payforPark and leave garage to see if the code makes sense.
+Worked together on call with Adrienne and Danny to try and figure out some coding to make our code works properly.

 Danny: